 - Sow seed ⅛ inch deep (3 mm).

 - Celery seed will germinate in 10 days at 75°F (24°C); soak seeds overnight in water before sowing.

-- Blanching celery varieties should be plants in a trench 12 inches (30 cm) deep by 18 inches (45 cm) wide.
+- Blanching celery varieties should be planted in a trench 12 inches (30 cm) deep by 18 inches (45 cm) wide.
 This will allow for stalks to be gathered and wrapped in wax paper and the trenches to be filled in about midseason; this is part of the blanching process.

 - Self-blanching varieties do not require trenches or efforts to blanch the stalks.